mikamautnerrohde/researchproject/Research Project Manual.md

 6. Demonstrate a scientific attitude (independence, responsibility, perseverance, initiative, self-assessment, communication) within the work and in relation to the supervisor and colleagues.

-7. Reflect on and describe the limitations and implications of the research.
+7. Reflect on and describe the limitations and implications of the research project.

 All students of the research master Brain and Cognitive Sciences conduct two research projects as mandatory